 This data set contains information on the percent of adults with air conditioning in Maine.
 Data are stratified by geographic location and whether they own or rent their home.

 The dataset contains the following measures:

-- Percentage of homes with air conditioning
+- Percentage of adults with air conditioning in their homes

 This data set supports efforts to improve public health in Maine and contributes to the U.S. CDC’s National Environmental Public Health Tracking (EPHT) Network.
 A key activity of participants in this network is to track and make available environmental health measures on state and national portals.
 Measures derived from the data set described here can be used to compare air conditioning prevalence across the state, over time, and in relation to heat illness hospitalizations and emergency department visits.

 The Maine Tracking Network (ME Tracking), a member of the National EPHT Network, connects communities, public health professionals, policy makers, state agencies, and others to the data they need to monitor public health, respond to health concerns, prioritize resources for public health action, and evaluate prevention activities.
 Maine tracks certain health effects, exposures, and environmental hazards that have known relationships, as well as some health effects and environmental hazards that have suspected relationships.
 By making health and environmental data available through the Maine Tracking Network, more people have access to data they need to think critically and hypothesize about health outcomes and their relationships to conditions in the environment.

 The percent of adults in Maine with air conditioning varies geographically.
 Maine residents living in areas with a lower prevalence of air conditioning may be more vulnerable to increased temperatures than areas with a higher prevalence of air conditioning.